Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     dense_5 (QuantizedDense)                                    | 0.0962 | 0.0000
     =====================================================================================

-The `target_layer` allows to focus on a given layer and display a per-axis error on all output channels for this layer, for example on the classification dense layer:
+The `target_layer` option allows focusing on a given layer and displays a per-axis error on all output channels for this layer, for example on the classification dense layer:

 .. code-block:: bash